 Where A2 are sales figures and B2 are weights.

-I also use Excel’s FORECAST.ETS function for more advanced modeling.
-It automatically detects seasonality and applies appropriate weights.
+Excel’s FORECAST.ETS function can also support more advanced modeling by automatically detecting seasonality and applying appropriate weights.

 Financial Forecasting Techniques using Excel

-For financial forecasting, I rely heavily on weighted averages to project future performance.
-This method is crucial for data-driven decision-making in my role as a CFO.
+For financial forecasting, weighted averages help project future performance.
+This method is crucial for data-driven decision-making.

 =(END_VALUE/START_VALUE)^(1/NUMBER_OF_YEARS) - 1

-Then, I apply weighted averages to smooth out volatility.
-For instance, I might weight the last 3 years’ growth rates as 50%, 30%, and 20%.
+Then, apply weighted averages to smooth out volatility.
+For instance, the last 3 years’ growth rates might be weighted as 50%, 30%, and 20%.

-I often use Office Scripts to automate these calculations across multiple worksheets.
-This saves time and reduces errors in complex financial models.
+Office Scripts can automate these calculations across multiple worksheets, saving time and reducing errors in complex financial models.

 Advanced Excel Methodologies

 Excel offers powerful tools for complex financial analyses.
-I’ll explore two cutting-edge techniques that leverage Excel’s advanced capabilities for weighted averages and market analysis.
+These techniques leverage Excel’s advanced capabilities for weighted averages and market analysis.

 Dynamic Weighted Average with Office Scripts

-Office Scripts in Excel allows me to automate complex calculations and create dynamic weighted averages.
-I start by setting up a table with my data and weights.
-Then, I write a script that:
+Office Scripts in Excel can automate complex calculations and create dynamic weighted averages.
+Start by setting up a table with data and weights.
+Then, write a script that:

 - Loops through the data